-Abstract: "Atoms are the new bits".
-That is the latest buzz arising from the Californian trade press.
-What do we get when this dictum is sampled with the old rallying cry: "information wants to be free"?
-We suggest that the predominant, bounded critique of intellectual property is thereby destabilised.
+Abstract: "Atoms are the new bits" according to the Californian trade press.
+What do we get when this dictum is sampled with the old rallying cry: "Information wants to be free"?
+We suggest that this new imaginary upsets the predominant, bounded critique of intellectual property as it has been formulated by hackers and law scholars.
 Constitutive of that critique was the exceptionality attributed to information goods (bits) vis-a-vis tangible goods (atoms).
 It was thus intellectual property could be presented as something altogether different from private property.
-We recognise that this way of framing the issue has had tactical advantages, but contend that it has stood in the way of a deeper understanding of what intellectual property is.
-When the critique of proprietary software is expanded by an emerging movement for open hardware development, however, the boundary between intellectual property and property as such crumbles.
+This way of framing the issue has had many tactical advantages.
+Still, we contend that it has stood in the way of a fuller understanding of what intellectual property is.
+When the critique of proprietary software is extended to include closed hardware, the boundary between intellectual property and traditional property ownership is destabilised.
 This enables us to renew our critique of the political economy of information.
+Such a revision is particularly timely since we are now witnessing a convergence between intellectual property and private property into something we elect to call "augmented property".